I-League 2022-23 to kick off on November 12 | Sports-Games

 - India

-Meanwhile, the I-League will return to one of it's favourite venues with Kenkre FC hosting their home games at the Cooperage in MUmbai.
-In Delhi, the Ambedkar Stadium will play host to Rajasthan United FC.
+Amongst the other clubs, Mohammedan Sporting will operate from the Kishore Bharati Krirangan, Kolkata, Churchill Brothers FC Goa from the Bambolim Stadium, Goa, Aizawl FC from the Rajiv Gandhi Stadium, Aizawl, RoundGlass Punjab from the Tau Devi Lal Stadium, in Panchkula, while Imphal clubs NEROCA FC and TRAU FC will operate out of the Khuman Lampak Stadium.
+"There's a lot of excitement around this season's I-League, with the league set to be held in the home and away format once again.
+We have taken great care to ensure that around 80 per cent of the matches will be played under floodlights, and that goes to show how much development most of these venues have gone through.
+I wish all the clubs the very best ahead of their campaign.
+May the best team win," said AIFF Secretary General Shaji Prabhakaran.

-Among the other clubs, Mohammedan Sporting will operate from the Kishore Bharati Krirangan, Kolkata, Churchill Brothers FC from the Bambolim Stadium, Goa, Aizawl FC from the Rajiv Gandhi Stadium, Aizawl, RoundGlass Punjab from the Tau Devi Lal Stadium in Panchkhula, while Imphal clubs NEROCA FC and TRAU FC will operate out of the Khuman Lampak Stadium.
+"We are committed to add value to the I-league by improving broadcasting quality and overall product quality.
+We have to already start working for the next season by actively involving clubs and our marketing partners to improve value proposition.
+The new management is serious about a league structure that will drive football in India to a new level," he further added.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)